GlenDC/atbs-2019-summer/README.md

 If you cannot attend the course in Lochristi, Belgium, you can still join using the Zoom link provided in the Telegram Group.

+[JumpScaleX](https://github.com/threefoldtech/jumpscaleX), an automation framework written in Python, will also be covered as part of this course and how it can help you automate the boring stuff.

 ## Tools

 - [Python Tutor](http://pythontutor.com/visualize.html#mode=edit): helps you understand what happens with your code (no need to go too deep into this);